kevinduh/sockeye-recipes/README.md

 * [egs/optimizers](egs/optimizers): Example of training with different optimizers (e.g. ADAM, EVE, Nesterov ADAM, SGD, ...)

+* [egs/iarpa-material](egs/iarpa-material): Recipe for low-resource NMT using data from the IARPA MATERIAL program

 The [hpm](hpm) subdirectory contains hyperparameter (hpm) file templates.
 Besides NMT hyerparameters, the most important variables in this file to set are below:

 * rootdir: location of your sockeye-recipes installation, used for finding relevant scripts (i.e. this is current directory, where this README file is located.)